-- Energy Efficiency and Grid Modernization The PPR for energy efficiency and grid modernization is based on a comparison of the cost of saved electricity for program administrators (PA) versus participants using select program data from Lawrence Berkeley National Laboratory (LBNL).3 For example, for HVAC programs, the PA pays on average \$0.072 per kilowatt-hour (kWh) compared to \$0.067 per kWh for the participant.
+- Energy Efficiency and Grid Modernization The PPR for energy efficiency and grid modernization is based on a comparison of the cost of saved electricity for program administrators (PA) versus participants using select program data from Lawrence Berkeley National Laboratory (LBNL).
+For example, for HVAC programs, the PA pays an average of \$0.072 per kilowatt-hour (kWh) compared to \$0.067 per kWh for the participant.
 For new construction, the PA pays \$0.046 per kWh compared to \$0.041 per kWh for the participant on average.
 Comparing the administrator cost for HVAC and new construction, the analysis assumes a 1:1 PPR for energy efficiency.
-For grid modernization/smart grid/demand response, the analysis assumes a 1:1.5 PPR, which is based on a review of the public/private sharing of costs associated with ARRA stimulus spending on similar technologies.4 - Renewable Resources The PPR for wind and solar investments are determined based on a comparison of the levelized costs of electricity (LCOE) for renewable resources to available tax credits and rebates.
-The analysis assumes an average LCOE for onshore wind of \$0.041 per kWh and residential/commercial and industrial (C&I) rooftop solar of \$0.10 per kWh.5 For wind, the 1:2.5 PPR assumption is based upon a comparison of the LCOE with an average federal production tax credit for onshore wind of \$0.0125 per kWh.6 The PPR for solar is 1:3 based on a
+For grid modernization/smart grid/demand response, the analysis assumes a 1:1.5 PPR, which is based on a review of the public/private sharing of costs associated with ARRA stimulus spending on similar technologies. - Renewable Resources The PPR for wind and solar investments are determined based on a comparison of the levelized costs of electricity (LCOE) for renewable resources to available tax credits and rebates.
+The analysis assumes an average LCOE for onshore wind of \$0.040 per kWh and residential/commercial and industrial (C&I) rooftop solar of \$0.10 per kWh.
+For wind, the 1:2.5 PPR assumption is based upon a comparison of the LCOE with an average federal